 Final account

-• You do not have time for a final assessment and its analysis, since you are already involved in the next project.
+• You do not have time for a final assessment and its analysis because you are already working on the next project.

-• The central accounting department is responsible for the profit and loss analysis and it uses a different attribution method for each budget item than the one used in the project.
+• The central accounting department is responsible for the profit and loss analysis and it uses a different attribution method (account plan) for each budget item than the one used in your project.
 A comparison is therefore impossible.

-In health promotion and prevention there is increasing expectation for effects to be substantiated by evidence and for a favourable input – outcome ratio.
-Careful budgeting, periodic controlling and a final comparison of expected and actual incomings and expenses will allow you to assess input versus benefit.
-Your next budget will be more realistic if you understand why, in some budget items, there are discrepancies between projected and real expenses.
+In health promotion and prevention projects there is an increasing expectation for a favourable ratio of expenditure to income.
+Careful budgeting, periodic reviews and a final comparison of expected and actual income and expenditure allow you to compare and optimise cost and benefit.
+If you know why there are deviations in individual accounts, your next project budget will be more realistic.

 • Are income and expenses in the range of the budget (including any budget changes)?